FilipCichowski/raycasting_js/README.md

 ## How to run it?

-Just download code, unzip and open index.html file using any modern browser.
+Play here: https://raycasting-js.herokuapp.com/ or just download code, unzip and open index.html file using any modern browser.
 Play using arrows.

 ## License